What is probate of a will and letters of administration?

 How do you apply for probate?

 An executor can apply for probate or they can ask a solicitor or trustee company to do it for them.
 There are a series of steps you need to go through to apply – including advertising online that you are applying.
-When you submit your application to the Supreme Court, you need to include the deceased person’s will, death certificate and a confirmation of the estate’s assets.
+When you submit your application for probate to the Supreme Court, you need to include the deceased person’s will, death certificate and a confirmation of the estate’s assets.
 You also need to include an affidavit.
 An affidavit is a legal document that, in this case, proves to the court that the executor will administer the estate well and in line with the law.

 What if there is no will?